Decision making and processing

 Roles and distribution

-The Rector holds the overall formal responsibility for
+The Head of department holds the overall formal

-school and subject, with focus on strategic development.
+responsibility for the school and subject of design, with focus on

 operative issues related to collaboration with external partners